Haploid algebras in $C^*$-tensor categories and the Schellekens list: Introduction

 The central charge $c$ of a holomorphic VOA must be a positive integer multiple of 8.
 For $c=8$ and $c=16$ the holomorphic VOAs were classified in \cite{DM04a} and turned out to be exactly the lattice VOAs associated to the self-dual even positive definite lattices of rank 8 and 16, respectively.
 The classification of holomorphic VOAs $V$ with $c=24$ and weight-one subspace $V_1\neq \{ 0\}$ began with the seminal work of Schellekens \cite{Sch93} and has recently been completed thanks to the work of various authors, see e.g.\ \cite{EMS20,ELMS21,LS19,MS20}.
 There are exactly 70 such VOAs corresponding to entries 1--70 of the Schellekens list \cite{Sch93}.
 The Moonshine VOA is a holomorphic VOA with $V_1= \{0 \}$ and corresponds to entry 0 in the list.
 It has been conjectured in \cite{FLM88} that the Moonshine VOA is the \emph{only} holomorphic VOA with $c=24$ and $V_1= \{0 \}$.
 A proof of this conjecture would complete the classification by showing that there are exactly 71 holomorphic VOAs with $c=24$ and that they are in one-to-one correspondence with entries 0--70 in \cite{Sch93}.

 Let us now com back to the unitarity problem.
 The Moonshine VOA is known to be unitary \cite{DL14,CKLW18}.
 Entry 1 in \cite{Sch93} corresponds to the Leech lattice VOA, which is also known to be unitary.
 The remaining entries 2--70 are simple CFT type extensions of rational affine VOAs, the subVOAs generated by the $V_1$ subspaces, which are semisimple Lie algebras for these entries.
 Hence, by our results they are all unitary, cf.\ Theorem \ref{theo:unitarity_holomorphicVOAs}.
-Some of them where already known to be unitary.
-For example, 24 of the 71 entries corresponds to the lattice VOAs associated to Niemeier lattices.
+Some of them were already known to be unitary.
+For example, 24 of the 71 entries correspond to the lattice VOAs associated to Niemeier lattices.
 On the other hand, unitarity was not known in various cases.

 Once unitarity is proved, it is natural to ask if these holomorphic VOAs are also strongly local and generate holomorphic conformal nets.
-Using the recent generalized deep hole construction \cite{MS20} of the holomorphic VOAs $V$ with $c=24$ and $V_1 \neq \{0\}$, we are able to prove strong locality for entries 2--70 in \cite{Sch93} cf.\ Theorem \ref{theo:strong_locality_holomorphic_VOAs} (the strong locality for entries 0--1 was already known).
+Using the recent generalized deep hole construction \cite{MS20} of the holomorphic VOAs $V$ with $c=24$ and $V_1 \neq \{0\}$ and the results on energy bounds for VOA extensions in \cite{CT}, we are able to prove strong locality for entries 2--70 in \cite{Sch93} cf.\ Theorem \ref{theo:strong_locality_holomorphic_VOAs} (the strong locality for entries 0--1 was already known).
 In this way, we get a family of 71 holomorphic conformal nets with $c=24$ and show that the holomorphic conformal nets already constructed by different methods \cite{KL06,KS14,Xu09,Xu18} are a (proper) subset of this family.
 From these holomorphic conformal nets, one can obtain many interesting finite index subfactors arguing e.g.\ as in \cite[Section 4]{Xu18}.

+A different proof of the unitarity of strongly rational holomorphic VOAs with c=24 and non-zero weight-one subspaces has been found independently by Lam in \cite{Lam22}.

 This paper is organized as follows.
 In Section \ref{sec:cat_prelim}, we review the necessary notions of $C^*$-tensor category theory.
 In particular, the notion of algebra, Frobenius algebra, $C^*$-Frobenius algebra and Q-system.
 We recall or prove general results to be used in the subsequent sections.
 We also recall the definition of $A$-module, unitary $A$-module and local (or dyslectic) $A$-module, the latter in the case of unitary braided tensor categories.
 Note that we do not necessarily restrict ourselves to rigid, nor semisimple, unitary tensor categories, but we do assume the tensor unit to be simple.